Should I bring a gift to a funeral? Memorial Gift Etiquette Explained

 5. Food

 Food is a true funeral tradition.
-Bring your special dish to the reception, along with some disposable containers so that the family can take the leftovers home.
+Bring your special comfort food recipe to the funeral reception, along with some disposable containers so that the family can take the leftovers home.

 Better yet, make sure the family is receiving plenty of food now and then arrange to bring a meal three or four weeks down the road for after the immediate attention dries up.
 Here’s a helpful Guide to Sympathy Meals After A Funeral.